 There’s a few things you can do immediately:

 - Start monitoring your credit score for free using Credit Sesame or any of these free credit score monitoring services.
 Especially watch for new lines of credit or credit requests that you did not order.
+If free bothers you, then by all means hire the professional at North Shore Advisory if you can.

 - Check your credit report from the 3 credit bureaus at AnnualCreditReport.com, the only officially free, federal government sanctioned credit report website.
 Looks for inquiries, lines of credit, and addresses that you don’t recognize.
 Dispute any unauthorized or suspicious information.